gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "What in the names...?"
 Indy crossed the floor in three steps and threw open the door just as a troll landed in the narrow street in front of their house.
-She yelped and flung herself to the side as the hairy creature lunged past her and raced up the stairs on all fours.
+She yelped and flung herself to the side as the hairy creature lunged past her and scrambled up the stairs on all fours.

-The tiger raced around the corner a heartbeat later.
+Someone shrieked on the street outside.
+The tiger burst into the kitchen a moment later and skidded to a stop.
 "Which way did it go?" he demanded, his ears back and his tail lashing.

 The sound of a window shutter being flung open upstairs answered his question before Indy could.
+"Wait!" she shouted as the tiger charged up the stairs, only to roar in frustration as his quarry squeezed through the window and escaped.

-"Wait!"
-She blocked the doorway.
-"What in the saints' names are you *doing*?"
+Indy slammed the door shut and stepped in front of it.
+"What in the saints' names are you *doing*?" she demanded as the tiger came racing back down the stairs.

 "He was spying on us!" the tiger snarled.
 "Now let me pass!"

 "No!"
-The mayor of Stale glared at the cat, her eyes flashing.
+The mayor of Stale glared at him.
 "This is *our* village, and you will *not* race around like a madman---a mad *anything*, is that clear?"

-It was the bravest thing Noxy had ever seen her mother do, and for one long moment, she was sure it would be the last.
-The muscles in the tiger's shoulders bunched---and then relaxed.
+It was the bravest thing Noxy had ever seen her mother do, and for one horrible moment, she was afraid it would be the last.
+The muscles in the tiger's shoulders bunched---and then relaxed at the sound of a tentative knock on the door at Indy's back.

-"As you say," he growled, his tail still twitching.
-"But I still want to know who that damn chimpanzee was spying for."
+The tiger settled onto his haunches.
+"Are you going to answer that, honored?" he asked, as if they had just been discussing the weather.

+Indy waited a moment, then turned and opened the door.
+"Yes?"

+The young soldier with the scarred face saluted.
+"Excuse me, honored," he panted, "But I'm looking for---oh.
+There you are.
+Sorry, honored, I couldn't keep up.
+Did you catch him?"

+"I did not," the tiger growled.
+"Did you see any others?"

+The young soldier shook his head.
+He wasn't much older than she was, Noxy realized.
+"Sorry, honored, I didn't."

+The tiger's tail twitched.
+"Reeve?
+Any idea why that chimpanzee would be creeping around the village?"

-"We call them 'trolls' here," Indy said, her voice still full of steel.
+"We call them trolls here," Indy said, her voice still full of steel.
 "They're our neighbors.
 And I imagine he was doing what any neighbor would do if a bunch of strangers showed up next door---having a look to see what's going on."

-HERE: Thokmay

-"There were some trolls up by the spiderweb orchard this morning," Noxy said, immediately wishing she hadn't when two heads turned to stare at her.
+"There were some trolls up by the spiderweb orchard this morning," Noxy said, immediately wishing she hadn't when three heads turned to look at her.
 "They stopped Sensy and me when we were coming back down."

 "How come you didn't tell me?" her mother demanded.